A complete guide of using Claude Code + NotebookLM + Obsidian

 ├── daily-notes/

-└── README.md YYYY-MM-DD.md, capture surface
+│ └── README.md YYYY-MM-DD.md, capture surface

 ├── inbox/

-└── README.md triage zone, max ~7 days
+│ └── README.md triage zone, max ~7 days

 ├── projects/

-└── README.md one folder per project, slug-named
+│ └── README.md one folder per project, slug-named

 ├── research/

-└── README.md one folder per topic, slug-named;
+│ └── README.md one folder per topic, slug-named;

-home for youtube-pipeline outputs
+│ home for second-brain outputs

 └── posts/